How to Create PDF Forms in Java

 Output PDF Document:

-Checkbox and combobox forms can also be generated by rendering an HTML string, file, or web URL that includes these elements.
+Checkbox and combobox forms are generated by rendering an HTML string, file, or web URL that includes these elements.
 To enable their creation, set the CreatePdfFormsFromHtml property to true.
+Checkboxes handle binary choices like accepting terms and conditions or subscribing to newsletters, while comboboxes (select dropdowns) present multiple options in a compact format.

 import com.ironsoftware.ironpdf.License;